petergeoghegan/pg_hexedit/README.md

 ![Image of wxHexEditor with pg_hexedit tags](./screenshot1.png)

-__CAUTION:__ Do not use pg_hexedit with a PostgreSQL data directory if you are not prepared to have it __corrupt data__! pg_hexedit is made available for educational purposes only.
+__CAUTION:__ Do not use pg_hexedit with a PostgreSQL data directory if you are not prepared to have it __corrupt data__! pg_hexedit is primarily made available for educational purposes.
 It is an *experimental* tool, originally used for simulating corruption/corruption analysis.

 The type of file (heap/index) is determined automatically by the content of the blocks within the file, using pg_filedump-style hueristics.
 The default is to